 Paul Hoffman is a Historic Preservationist 1 with the Metropolitan Historic Zoning Commission.
 He is a Nashville native, a graduate of Hume-Fogg High School and Vanderbilt University, and a former Navy officer.
 Prior to joining the MHZC staff in 2013, Paul worked on historic preservation projects on landmarks such as the Tennessee State Capitol, Ryman Auditorium, Belmont Mansion, Rosenwald schools in Sumner County, and the Francis Rogan House in Omagh, Northern Ireland.
 Paul earned his M.A. in the historic preservation program at Middle Tennessee State University with a thesis on the Avery Trace, the primary land route into middle Tennessee in the 18th Century.

-Melissa Sajid is the newest Historic Preservationist 1 to join the Metropolitan Historic Zoning Commission staff.
+Melissa Sajid joined the Metropolitan Historic Zoning Commission staff as a Historic Preservationist 1 in 2015.
 Before joining MHZC staff, she worked as a Planner with the Town of Smyrna where she served as the primary staff for the Board of Zoning Appeals and the Historic Zoning Commission.
 More recently Melissa has served as Zoning Official/Project Coordinator for the City of Hampton, VA and as Planner 2 for Metro Planning Department’s Land Development Division.
-She holds Bachelor’s degree in Political Science and a Master’s degree in Urban Planning, both from the University of Louisville.
+Melissa Sajid holds a Bachelor’s degree in Political Science and a Master’s degree in Urban Planning, both from the University of Louisville.

 Fred Zahn is a Historic Preservationist 1 with the Metropolitan Historic Zoning Commission.
 Prior to joining the MHZC staff in 2002, Fred worked professionally in the restoration/preservation field as both a project manager and senior restorer on projects ranging in scope from objects to structures.
 He holds an undergraduate degree from the University of Colorado in Boulder and a MFA from the University of Tennessee, Knoxville.

 Robin Zeigler is the Historic Zoning Administrator with the Metropolitan Historic Zoning Commission.
-She has been a local preservation specialist for more than 12 years working as the Senior Historic Preservation Planner for the Planning Division of the Salt Lake City Corporation and the Preservation Planner for the City of Bowling Green in Kentucky.
+She has been a local preservation specialist for almost 15 years working as the Senior Historic Preservation Planner for the Planning Division of the Salt Lake City Corporation and the Preservation Planner for the City of Bowling Green in Kentucky.
 In addition she has taught historic preservation planning as an adjunct professor at Western Kentucky University.
 She is a former board member of the National Alliance of Preservation Commissions.
-Zeigler holds a graduate degree from Middle Tennessee State University’s Public History Program.
+Robin holds a graduate degree from Middle Tennessee State University’s Public History Program.